Mantova 1911: History

 Mantova was founded in 1911.
 They played in Serie A for seven seasons: 1961–62, 1962–63, 1963–64, 1964–65, 1966–67, 1967–68, and 1971–72, being nicknamed in its initial period as "Little Brazil" ("Piccolo Brasile").
 The green and yellow shirt actually remembered that period, by far the best one in the team history.
 Mantova has also played eight seasons in Serie B, winning the title 1970–71.

-Mantova was cancelled two times from the Italian football panorama, in 1983 and 1994, both times due to insolvency.
+Mantova was cancelled from the Italian football panorama in 1994 due to insolvency.

 Former famous players for the club include Dino Zoff, Angelo Sormani, Anton Alleman and Karl-Heinz Schnellinger.

 Mantova was promoted from Serie C2 to Serie B in two consecutive seasons, in 2003–04 as league champions, and in 2004–05 as runners-up and playoff winners.
 Mantova begun the 2005–06 Serie B campaign introducing itself as a strong potential candidate for promotion to Serie A, despite its lack of players experienced with these levels (almost the same squad which promoted to Serie B the previous season) and a coach, Domenico Di Carlo, on just his second year as first team football trainer.
 The team led the Serie B table for a long part of the season, gaining an unexpected interest by the media.
 However, Mantova was not able to maintain the head of the league in the end, and the team concluded its season in fourth place, gaining a spot in the promotion playoffs.
 Successively, AC Mantova won its playoff semifinal against Modena after two ties (0–0, 1–1), qualifying because of its top placement in the regular season.
 The first playoff final, against Torino, saw Mantova winning at home 4–2.
 However, Mantova was not able to maintain this advantage in the return match, lost 3–1 in Turin after extra time, which allowed Torino to be promoted in Serie A because of a superior placement in the regular season.

 During the 2006–07 season, Mantova became the first club to beat Juventus in a Serie B match.
 They ended the season in eighth place, confirming themselves in the top side of the league table.
 Following Di Carlo's resignations, Mantova appointed Attilio Tesser as new head coach for their 2007–08 Serie B campaign.
 As part of an ambitious summer transfer market, on 23 August 2007 Mantova signed former Italian international Stefano Fiore.
 However, the club's campaign proved to be disappointing as the team failed to break into the promotion playoff zone, resulting in the sacking of Tesser in the mid-season.
 He was replaced by Giuseppe Brucato, a young manager with no previous experience in the league, who guided the club to a mid-table finish in the season.